 The beast's "ascent" isn't a single, literal moment tied to the fifth trumpet's opening—it's more about his demonic origin and empowerment.

-Your understanding seems to be hinging on something you see as a literal event.
+Your understanding seems to be hinging on something you see as a sequential, literal event.
 If I understand you correctly, you believe that the abyss must be literally unlocked, with a literal key, before the antichrist can literally pop out of the abyss.
+Which is why you claim your views rely on the 5th trumpet.

 [Rev 1:1 KJV] The Revelation of Jesus Christ, which God gave unto him, to shew unto his servants things which must shortly come to pass; and he sent and signified it by his angel unto his servant John.